Naturally gaited horses and dressage

 • Longer strides that are forward moving without rushing

-• Engaged steps that are placed more under its belly and beneath the rider’s center of gravity than disengaged behind its tail
+• Engaged steps that are placed more under the horse’s body mass and beneath the rider’s center of gravity compared with disengaged steps that trail behind the horse’s tail

 • Evenly timing smooth gaits with rhythm and tempo

-• Symmetry that promotes even flexibility in both directions and even stride length with both hind legs
+• Symmetry that promotes even flexibility traveling clockwise or counterclockwise and even stride length by the right and left hind legs

-• Greater head and neck nod in timing with the hind leg steps for head nodding breeds such as Tennessee walking horses and Missouri Fox Trotters
+• Greater head and neck nod in timing with the hind leg steps in flat walk and running walk for breeds such as Tennessee walking horses and Missouri Fox Trotters

 What are the similarities and differences between German and French dressage?